 Services dealing with eating disorders in Luxembourg

-Those with severe or acute mental illness in Luxembourg usually receive treatment from psychiatrists or other mental health specialists in hospital settings, either as inpatients or through outpatient services.
+Those with severe or acute mental conditions in Luxembourg usually receive treatment from psychiatrists or other mental health specialists in hospital settings.
 There has also been a growth in supplementary community-based programs to help with rehabilitation and reintegration in recent years.

 - Rehabilitation for those with psychotic disorders